-N3363 Clinical Role Exploration
+N3363 (CL) Clinical Role Exploration

 Analysis of and practice in an entry level clinical nursing role.
 Seminar combines elements of anticipatory socialization and role theory.
 Clinical activity reflects this content as it focuses on the performance of all aspects of nursing process as they relate to provision of direct care in any setting except primary care.
-(Especially recommended for students who have had no previous nursing background before entering the program.)
+(Especially recommended for the generic student.)
 (Prerequisite: Successful completion of N3600.)

-N3364 The Role of the Nurse in the Care of the Critically III Child
+N3364 (CL) The Role of the Nurse in the Care of the Critically Ill Child

 Focuses on role of the nurse with special emphasis on primary nursing and support of the critically ill child and his/her family.
 Includes application of concepts of human behavior, stress and adaptation and role analysis.
-(Prerequisite: Successful completion of N3410.)
+(Prerequisite: Successful completion of N3600.)

-N3460 The Nurse as a Patient Advocate in Tertiary Care Settings
+N3461 The Nurse as a Patient Advocate in Tertiary Care Settings

 Combines an emphasis on the advocacy function as an element of the professional nursing practice role with detailed study of the problems of care which are predominant in tertiary care settings.
+(Prerequisite: upper division standing or consent of instructor.)